RSV in Philippines: Why It’s a Growing Concern for Infants and the Elderly

 1. High Detection and Hospitalization Rates

-Data from the Research Institute for Tropical Medicine (RITM) shows RSV as one of the most commonly detected respiratory viruses in the Philippines, particularly among hospitalized children with severe illness.
+Data from the Research Institute for Tropical Medicine (RITM) shows RSV as a frequently detected respiratory virus in the Philippines.
+It is especially common among hospitalized children with severe illness.
 At times, positive cases rates have reached higher percentages during peak seasons.

 2. Household Transmission

 RSV spreads easily among family members — especially where close contact occurs daily.
-In Filipino households, multi-generational living is common, meaning that infants and grandparents share close spaces with working adults and school-aged children, which increases the chance of transmission.
+In Filipino households, multi-generational living is common.
+Infants and grandparents share close spaces with working adults and school-aged children.
+This arrangement increases the chance of transmission.

 3. Difficulty Distinguishing RSV From Other Viruses

-RSV symptoms can look a lot like the common cold, flu, or COVID-19, making it harder to know when RSV is circulating without proper testing.
+RSV symptoms can look a lot like the common cold, flu, or COVID-19.
+This similarity makes it harder to know when RSV is circulating without proper testing.
 This will delay early care for high-risk individuals.

 How Families Can Protect Themselves